How to improve your video

 It is important, before you start your recording project, to make sure you have the right equipment.

-Computing Services also offers advice on the most appropriate recording equipment to use for your project.
+Digital, Data & Technology (DD&T) also offers advice on the most appropriate recording equipment to use for your project.

 Use the right techniques